itsmohiniii/NamasteJS/notes/season-1/lecture-09.md

 * ```js
     var a = 100; //stored in Global Memory space
     {
-        var a = 10; // same name as global var //stored in Global Memory space let b = 20; //stored in Block Memory space const c = 30; //stored in Block Memory space console.log(a); // 10
+        var a = 10; // same name as global var //stored in Global Memory space (updated the value) let b = 20; //stored in Block Memory space const c = 30; //stored in Block Memory space console.log(a); // 10